 In the mayoral races, Powell Mayor John Wetzel topped challenger Kade Richmond (55.5%-43.7%) and Cody Council Councilwoman Lee Ann Reiter trumped Chuck Struemke (76%-23.5%) in the race to replace Hall.
 In Powell's only contested city council race, Ward 3 Councilwoman Lesli Spencer topped Troy Bray (53.2%-45.9%).

-Those nonpartisan, municipal races are basically just dress rehearsals, as two candidates can advance to November's general election.
-However, in a three-way Cody City Council race, one candidate was eliminated.
-Joanna Settineri (372 votes, 45.3%) finished ahead in the Ward 3 race, followed by Tillman Maxwel (188 votes, 22.9%), with Joseph Burrell (118 votes, 14.4%) eliminated.
+Those nonpartisan, municipal races were basically just dress rehearsals, as two candidates can advance to November's general election.
+However, in a three-way Cody City Council race in Ward 3, Joanna Settineri (372 votes, 45.3%) and Tillman Maxwell (188 votes, 22.9%) advanced, while Joseph Burrell (118 votes, 14.4%) was eliminated.
 Brian Walker appeared on the ballot, but withdrew from the race weeks ago.

 Turnout was relatively weak, with 8,969 Park County residents casting ballots.
-That's significantly from the August 2022 primary, when 12,366 voters participated.
+That was down significantly from the August 2022 primary, when 12,366 voters participated.

 There were signs heading into election day that interest was significantly lower than the 2022 primary, which featured a matchup between then-U.S. Rep. Liz Cheney and now-U.S. Rep. Harriet Hageman.
 For example, a total of 1,550 county residents voted early, compared to 2,355 early votes in the 2022 primary.
 Similarly, there were roughly 1,500 absentee votes cast in this election, down from 2,216 two years ago.